 Hair loss is common and affects all genders.
 Though the underlying cause varies, losing your hair affects self-esteem and self-confidence.
-The experienced team at Idaho Skin Institute in Chubbuck, Burley, and Rexburg, Idaho, specializes in the diagnosis and treatment of hair loss and can provide the care you need.
+The experienced team at Idaho Skin Institute in Chubbuck, Burley, Twin Falls and Rexburg, Idaho, specializes in the diagnosis and treatment of hair loss and can provide the care you need.
 Call the office or use the website booking tool to make an appointment today.
 Telehealth appointments are available.

 Hair loss, also called alopecia, is a partial or complete loss of hair from areas of the body where it normally grows.
 Though your hair loss may occur anywhere on your body, including your eyebrows and eyelashes, it most often affects the scalp.